matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 effect, but it is not an invokable entity.
 So they are not functions.
 You do not get to use your information as a functional mapping.

-And a straight product type just completely complects the meanig of things with their position in a list.
+And a straight product type just completely complects the meaning of things with their position in a list.
 Now I know Haskell has a record syntax, and I am going to show that.
 So I am not trying to say they do not have a way to put names on these things.
 But the fact is you